AiltonFidelix/INPIConfig/README.md

 ### Windows

+Requirements:

+- Python version >= 3.12
+- InnpSetup version >= 5

-First we need to create a virtual enviroment and install de dependencies.
+First we need to create a virtual enviroment and install all the dependencies.

 Creating  the virtual enviroment: